Varlam Shalamov: Early life

 Varlam Shalamov was born in Vologda, Vologda Governorate, a Russian city with a rich culture famous for its wooden architecture, to the family of a hereditary Russian Orthodox priest and teacher, Father Tikhon Nikolayevich Shalamov, a graduate of the Vologda Seminary.
 At first young Shalamov was named and baptized after the patron of Vologda, Saint Varlaam of Khutyn (1157–1210); Shalamov later changed his name to the more common Varlam.
 Shalamov's mother, Nadezhda (Nadia) Aleksandrovna, was a teacher as well.
 She also enjoyed poetry, and Varlam speculated that she could have become a poet if not for her family.
-His father worked as a missionary in Alaska for 12 years from 1892, and Varlam's older brother, Sergei, grew up there (he volunteered for World War I and was killed in action in 1917); they returned as events were heating up in Russia by 1905.
+His father worked as a missionary in Alaska for 12 years from 1892, and Varlam's older brother, Sergei, grew up there; they returned as events were heating up in Russia by 1905.
 In 1914, Varlam entered the gymnasium of St. Alexander's and graduated in 1923.
 Although he was a son of a priest, he used to say that he lost faith and became an atheist at the age of 13.
 His father was of very progressive views and even supported the October Revolution in a way.

 Upon his graduation it became clear that the Regional Department of People's Education (RONO, Regionalnoe Otdelenie Narodnogo Obrazovania) would not support his further education because Varlam was a son of a priest.
 Therefore, he found a job as a tanner at the leather factory in the settlement of Kuntsevo (a suburb of Moscow, since 1960 part of the Moscow city).
 In 1926, after having worked for two years, he was accepted into the department of Soviet Law at Moscow State University through open competition.
 While studying there Varlam was intrigued by the oratory skills displayed during the debates between Anatoly Lunacharsky and Metropolitan Alexander Vvedensky.
 At that time Shalamov was convinced that he would become a literature specialist.
 His literary tastes included Modernist literature (later, he would say that he considered his teachers not Tolstoy, of whom he was very critical, or other classic writers, but Andrei Bely and Aleksey Remizov) and classic poetry.
 His favorite poets were Alexander Pushkin and Boris Pasternak, whose works influenced him his entire life.
 He also praised Dostoevsky, Savinkov, Joyce and Hemingway, about whom he later wrote a long essay depicting the myriad possibilities of artistic endeavors.